practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 [Everyday TypeScript: Type Soundness](https://www.executeprogram.com/courses/everyday-typescript/lessons/type-soundness)

+- the same was true when trying to transpile from TypeScript to JS++.
+I basically did this transpilation mostly manually.

 <br/>

 From the "old school combo" JavaScript and node.js, it was then again only a minor step into **WebAssembly**, and from there another, albeit bigger, step into **Wasmtime**.